gift-surg/vessel-tools/README.md

  * You must then build the C++ components as described below

-# Build instructions for the C++ components
+## Build instructions for the C++ components

 The C++ components of the code should be built using CMake.

-## Requirements

- *	Cmake 3 or higher
- *	ITK 4.8

-## Building

-Use CMake to configure the project.
+Use ccmake to configure the project.
 Make a build directory in a different location to your source code and run the following, or else use `cmake-gui`.

 ```
     mkdir vessel-tools-build